Fat Tuesday or ‘semmeldagen’ is a month away, and believe us when we say: we have been counting the days.

-Fat Tuesday has come and gone, but sometimes it’s hard to let go of the good things in life.
-And we’re not really sure, we are ready to say good-bye to the semla just yet.
-After all, it has been a rough year.
-Thankfully, we came across this amazing recipe of semla cake pops from the Swedish baker Linn Cecilia, aka Fröken Frosting.
+We might be a bit early out, but hey, it’s been a rough few years, so why wait on the good things in life?
+We came across this amazing recipe of semla cake pops from the Swedish baker Linn Cecilia, aka Fröken Frosting.
 Give her a follow on Instagram for more recipes and cute pictures of Swedish desserts.

 A perfect way to enjoy the flavors of a semla in just one bite!